Wednesday, January 12, 2011

-In the wake of the Arizona tragedy, many are once again crying out for a more civil form of political discourse in this country.
-I applaud their sentiment, but question the means of their proposed fix.
-Actually, there is no reason not to see more civility in all aspects of our daily lives and I have said so in this blog more than once.
-I likewise have no argument with the concept of basing debate in this country, political or otherwise, on the reasoned argument of facts rather than shouted out ad hominems based solely on usually over-the-top appeals to emotion.
+Instead let me begin my own reasoned discussion by saying that while I applaud their sentiment, I question the means by which they hope to achieve this enlightened Erehwon.
+Let's accept the premise that it would be a laudable goal to see more civility in all aspects of our daily lives, something I've said in this blog more than once.
+Let's further accept the argument that basing debate in this country, political or otherwise, on the reasoned argument of facts rather than on shouted out ad hominems based solely on usually over-the-top appeals to emotional bias would be an admirable goal.

 Speaking of history ...

-Early national campaigns were often filled with defamatory remarks, spurious claims, and vitriolic personal attacks; mostly written anonymously by political opponents or their sycophants (you know, like many newspaper editorials and most blog comments), and printed in newspapers that had yet to define a set of ethics for themselves (unlike today, when most simply ignore them).
+Early national campaigns were often filled with defamatory remarks, spurious claims, and vitriolic personal attacks; mostly written anonymously by political opponents or their sycophants (you know, like many daily newspaper editorials and most blog comments), and printed in newspapers that had yet to define a set of ethics for themselves (unlike today, when most simply ignore them).
 John Adams and Thomas Jefferson were both scurrilously attacked by both fair means and foul during their political careers in ways that would make much of today's rhetoric seem tame by comparison.

-Aaron Burr fought a duel with Alexander Hamilton over the provocative comments that Mr Hamilton made regarding Mr Burr's character during the New York gubernatorial election of 1804 (Hamilton was in fact killed in a defense of this point of honor).
+Aaron Burr fought a duel with Alexander Hamilton over the provocative comments that Mr. Hamilton made regarding Mr. Burr's character during the New York gubernatorial election of 1804 (Hamilton was in fact killed in a defense of this point of honor).
 Andrew Jackson fought 13 duels (all before becoming President), mostly with men goaded into such contests by Jackson's political rivals over the rather confusing circumstances of the marital status of Rachel Donelson-Robards, who became his first lady Rachel Jackson.
 (It was said that Jackson carried so much lead in his body from these confrontations that he rattled when he walked.)

-Political debate in Washington has even seen it turn from rhetoric to physical violence in Congress itself, when in 1856 Rep Preston Brooks literally beat Sen Charles Sumner with a cane on the floor of the Senate after Sumner had made remarks comparing Brooks's relative to a pimp during an anti-slavery speech.
+Political debate in Washington has even seen it turn from rhetoric to physical confrontation in Congress itself, when in 1856 Rep Preston Brooks literally beat Sen Charles Sumner with a cane on the floor of the Senate after Sumner made remarks comparing Brooks's relative to a pimp during an anti-slavery speech.

 4 comments: